It’s Easy to Become Discouraged and Give Up.

 I, Too, Can Feel Disheartened, Disappointed.

-When the government fails to safeguard our rights, we, as the people, have the right to demand change to ensure our safety, well-being, our rights, and the preservation of our democracy.
+When the government fails to safeguard our rights, we, as the people, have the right to call for change to ensure our safety, well-being, our rights, and the preservation of our democracy.

-I, too, can feel disheartened, disappointed.
+I, too, can feel disheartened and disappointed.
 Then I remember my grandmother’s words: “Stand tall and fight for what you believe is right.”
 Then I get busy.
 Power to the people!

 I Engage With Those Who Feel Discouraged, Offering My Listening Ear, and I try to be Generous With My Understanding.

 With my small circle of friends and acquaintances, I speak up and explain the importance of fact-checking the political rhetoric.
 I engage with those who feel discouraged.
 Offering a listening ear, I try to be generous with my understanding.
 I encourage them to take positive actions, such as becoming strong advocates for their beliefs or dedicating themselves to their work.
-But I also believe that staying active and informed, politically, and holding our elected officials accountable are crucial aspects of our well-being.
+But I also believe that staying active and informed, politically, and holding our elected officials accountable are crucial aspects of our well-being, too.
+It’s important to stay up to date on the major issues shaping our country and the world.

 When I channel my discouragement into positive action, I am compelled to take even more steps forward toward truth and justice for all.
 After all, I believe in our democracy and don’t want to regress to a time of fear because of who I am, what I believe in, or who I choose to love.
 I certainly don’t want to lose our liberties, our civil and political rights.
 Therefore, all of us must advocate for the continuation of the framework that fosters individual freedom for all Americans.